Taut fillings: Taut fillings

 The size of $M$ as a multiset is its $L_1$-norm $|M|$.
 Write $U \subset M$ if $U$ is a sub-multiset of $M$.
 This happens just when $|M| = |U| + |M-U|$.

 \begin{prop} If $M$ is taut and $U \subset M$ then $U$ is taut. \end{prop}

-\proofstart This is clear, but let's drag it out.
-If $U$ is not taut, there is a smaller filling $V$ of $\del U$.
+\proofstart If $U$ is not taut, there is a smaller filling $V$ of $\del U$.
 Take $M^\prime = M-U+V$.
 In terms of multisets, this means that we substitute $V$ for $U$, and then do any required cancellation of oppositely oriented simplices of $M-U$ and $V$.
 We have

 and

 contradiction. \proofend